How to Make Graham Cracker Gingerbread Houses

-Decorating gingerbread houses is a fun holiday tradition, and now it’s even easier with this simple step-by-step tutorial for How to Make Graham Cracker Gingerbread Houses – quick, easy, and perfect for school classrooms, large groups, or at home with your family!
+Decorating gingerbread houses is a fun holiday tradition, and now, it’s even easier with this simple step-by-step tutorial for How to Make Graham Cracker Gingerbread Houses – a quick and easy, fun activity that’s perfect for school parties, large groups, or at home with your family!

 What You’ll Need: